hellmarbecker/blog/_posts/2023-03-26-druid-26-sneak-peek-window-functions.markdown

 ## Conclusion

 - If you take a sneak peek at the public Druid repository, you can follow the work that is being done on window functions.
 While these are currently a bit rough around the edges, you can already do quite a bit with this new functionality.
-- Because it is work in progress, this is currently undocumented and hidden behind a feature flag that needs to be enabled in the qwuery context for each query that uses it.
+- Because it is work in progress, this is currently undocumented and hidden behind a feature flag that needs to be enabled in the query context for each query that uses it.
 - This is evolving rapidly and will likely see a lot of enhancements very soon.

 ---